Organisers and Partners

 KK Women’s and Children’s Hospital

 The KKH Children's Cancer Centre is among the largest paediatric children's cancer centres in South-east Asia and treats 70% of childhood cancers in Singapore.
-A comprehensive range of services are offered and a multi-disciplinary team comprising paediatric oncologists, paediatric neurosurgeons, paediatric oncology surgeons, anaesthetists, in-house pathologists and pharmacists along with specially trained paediatric/oncology nurses and paramedical personnel care for children with cancer.
-The centre is equipped with 23 inpatient beds, 4 Bone Marrow Transplant rooms, 12 Day Therapy for outpatient treatment, and a pharmacy which dispenses only oncology drugs.
+A comprehensive range of services for children with cancer are offered, and a multi-disciplinary team comprising paediatric oncologists, paediatric neurosurgeons, paediatric oncology surgeons, anaesthetists, in-house pathologists and pharmacists along with specially trained paediatric/oncology nurses and paramedical personnel care for them.
+The centre is equipped with 23 inpatient beds, 4 Bone Marrow Transplant rooms, 12 Day Therapy beds for outpatient treatment, and a pharmacy which dispenses only oncology drugs.
 There are also pheresis facilities to support stem cell transplant in the treatment of cancer.
-Since 1998, it has conducted more than 200 hematopoietic stem cell transplants.
+Since April 1998, the Blood Stem Cell Transplantation programme have successfully transplanted more than 200 haemotopoietic cases.
 In 2002, KKH performed the first successful cord blood transplant.

 Through SingHealth’s strategic partnership in Academic Medicine with the Duke-NUS Graduate Medical School, the Obstetrics & Gynaecology Academic Clinical Programme (OBGYN ACP) and the Paediatrics Academic Clinical Programme (Paeds ACP) were pioneered by KKH in 2011 to play a significant role in shaping the future of clinical care in Singapore for women and children through its focus on research, training, and education.